mayabenowitz/Origins/README.md

 Mycorrhizal fungi.

 Nitrogen-fixing plants where ecologically appropriate.
 Their roots stabilize the soil too.

 So below ground you get: artificial roots, biological roots, and fungal networks all sharing the same volume.

+**Nature doesn't use highly processed fertilizer so neither should we.**

 The human structure doesn't replace the ecosystem.